ckw017/ckw017.github.io/_posts/2026-07-07-Dodecahedra.md

 ```

 *(Technically you can
-squeeze all of this into handful of CPU cyles with [x86 intrinsics](https://stackoverflow.com/questions/54408726/whats-the-fastest-way-to-perform-an-arbitrary-128-256-512-bit-permutation-using))*
+squeeze all of this into a handful of CPU cyles with [x86 intrinsics](https://stackoverflow.com/questions/54408726/whats-the-fastest-way-to-perform-an-arbitrary-128-256-512-bit-permutation-using))*

 This gives us a second rotation around a new axis: